 \subsection{Time discretization error of the initial and terminal values}

 This and the next section contain our main results.
-The results are based on an assumption of regularity of the Markov maps $\zeta^*\in\mathcal Z$ and $\zeta_{h,\lambda}^*\in\mathcal{Z}_h$, $h\in(0,1)$, $\lambda\geq0$, of the FBSDE and its discretizations, respectively.
-The regularity has to be verified for specific problems and this, in particular for the discrete problem, is a non-trivial and also not well studied problem, see \cite{gamma_convergence,var_anal,control_convergence}.
-For the continuous problem, it breaks down into regularity analysis of the solution to the HJB equation.
+The results are based on an assumption of regularity of the Markov maps $\zeta^*\in\mathcal Z$ and $\zeta_{\lambda,h}^*\in\mathcal{Z}_h$, $h\in(0,1)$, $\lambda\geq0$, of the FBSDE and its discretizations, respectively.
+The regularity has to be verified for specific problems and this, in particular for the discrete problem, is a non-trivial and also not a well studied problem, see \cite{buttazzo1982gamma,rockafellar2009variational,bonnans2019time}.
+For the continuous problem, it breaks down into existence and uniqueness of a solution of the FBSDE and regularity of the solution to the HJB equation.
 In this paper, we provide only the abstract error analysis.
 Our assumption is next stated.

-\begin{assumption} There exists a unique minimizer $\zeta^*\in\mathcal Z$ of $\zeta\mapsto \Phi_0(\zeta)$, it belongs to $\mathcal{Z}^{\alpha,\beta}$ and satisfies $\mathrm{Var}(\mathcal{Y}_0^{\zeta^*})=0$.
+\begin{assumption} There exists a unique minimizer $\zeta^*\in\mathcal Z$ of $\zeta\mapsto \Phi_1(\zeta)$, it belongs to $\mathcal{Z}^{\alpha,\beta}$ and satisfies $\mathrm{Var}(\mathcal{Y}_0^{\zeta^*})=0$.
 Moreover, for all $\lambda\geq0$, there exists a collection of minimizers $\zeta_{\lambda,h}^*\in\mathcal{Z}_h$, $h\in(0,1)$, of $\zeta\mapsto\Phi_{\lambda,h}(\zeta)$ that for each $h$ belongs to $\mathcal{Z}_h^\beta$ and satisfies $ \sup_{h\in(0,1)} \triple \hat{\zeta}_{\lambda,h}^* \triple_{0,\beta} <\infty. $ \end{assumption}

 Our first result concerns the convergence of the objective function.
-The proof relies on a split of the error into two error terms, one containing only $\zeta^*$ and one containing only $\zeta_{h,\lambda}^*$.
-This way we avoid getting an error bound containing the error between the continuous and discrete Markov maps.
-The result is used throughout our proofs except in Proposition~\ref{prop_strong} where we have the error of the Markov map in the bound.
+The proof relies on a split of the error into two error terms, one containing only $\zeta^*$ and one containing only $\zeta_{\lambda,h}^*$.
+This way, we avoid getting an error bound containing the error between the continuous and discrete Markov maps.
+The result is used throughout our proofs, except in Proposition~\ref{prop_strong}, where we have the error of the Markov map in the bound.

 \begin{theorem} Suppose the setting of Subsection~\ref{sec:setting}, let Assumption~\ref{as:Y0} hold and $\lambda\geq0$.
 Then, $|\Phi^*-\Phi_{\lambda,h}^*|\to0$ as $h\to0$, and if $\alpha>0$, then there exists a constant $C$, independent of $h$, such that